rowanthorpe/projectsetup/README.md

 For now this script has to run under a bourne shell, not POSIX sh, to use virtualenvwrapper correctly.
 Nevertheless this script has been written to be POSIX shell-friendly.
-It was inspired by, and initially based on:
+It was inspired by, and was initially based on:
  [Brubeck's installation instructions](http://brubeck.io/installing.html)
  [An Isolated Install howto blogpost](http://emptysquare.net/blog/how-to-do-an-isolated-install-of-brubeck/)

 ## Documentation

-Until documentation is improved, see the included example recipes to derive the structure.
+Until documentation is improved, see the included example recipes and read the script itself to derive the recipe structure.

 ## Downloading